 There are two alternative methods to CRL for managing the cancellation of digital certificates, and those methods are:

-Earlier, when you were visiting a website, your browser used to check if the digital certificate is valid or if it had been revoked and the URL had been added to the CRL.
+Earlier, when you were visiting a website, your browser used to check if the digital certificate was valid or if it had been revoked and the URL had been added to the CRL.
 This whole process involved downloading a large list of revoked certificates that took a lot of time.

 Here are some of the drawbacks of CRL status check: